Cozy Peach Kitchen

 • The key to making really good loaded sweet potatoes is to mix the lentils into the sweet potato instead of just placing them on top.

-• Using regular potatoes: You can also using these fillings to make loaded baked potatoes instead of loaded sweet potatoes.
+• Using regular potatoes: You can also use these fillings to make loaded baked potatoes instead of loaded sweet potatoes.
 I recommend using russet potatoes.

 • Microwave option: You cook roast sweet potatoes in the microwave for a quicker meal.
 Poke the potatoes with a fork 4-5 times.
 Place on a microwave-safe plate and microwave for 5 minutes, turning halfway through.
 If the potato isn't completely soft after 5 minutes, cook for 1 more minute.
 Repeat as necessary.